lolzorz/oc2lua/README.md

 * C-style functions are not recommended

-* `NSString` is not supported yet, because some complex strings may interfere regular expressions during conversion, you should add strings manually after your code is converted.

 * `BOOL` is not supported yet, but coming soon. :)

 * You can only use `for` for loops like these: